xlink-network/xlink-docs/developers/contracts/btc-peg-in-endpoint.md

 - `liabtc-mint-endpoint`: this contract is called to validate and mint liabtc during peg-in operations.
 - `token-wvliabtc`: this contract handles the management of wvliabtc tokens, the wrapped representation of liabtc on the Stacks network.
 It is called to mint and manage wvliabtc during peg-in operations.
 - `meta-peg-out-endpoint-v2-04`: this contract is called to bridge wvLiaBTC from the Stacks network to Bitcoin as a BRC-20 token, transferring it to a specified address.
+- `cross-peg-out-v2-01-agg`: this contract is called to finalize the transaction by preparing the swap to be executed in an EVM-compatible blockchain.

 ## Errors